 - Author Existence Failure: Part 2 marked the end of Michael Jackson's twelve year partnership with Sega, and was both his last appearance on the Dreamcast, and last video game appearance in general before his passing in 2009.
 Jackson's character was also removed from Space Channel 5 VR: Kinda Funky News Flash, and his vocals from "Saving Space Michael" were removed from the game as well.

-He Also Did: Takashi Thomas Yuda and Ken Okazaki, who voiced Fuse and Noize respectively in the Japanese version, are part of the creative staff for both games.
+- Descended Creator: Takashi Thomas Yuda and Ken Okazaki, who voiced Fuse and Noize respectively in the Japanese version, are part of the creative staff for both games.
 Yuda works in animation and Okazaki contributed to the character design department.
-Rumor has it that Ulala is also voiced by one of Sega's staff members — possibly Nahoko Nezu, the only female choreographer for the games, especially when she shares the same birthday and age as Ulala (when the game first came out).

-Promoted Fanboy: Michael Jackson loved video games, and after a SEGA exec showed him a build of their upcoming rhythm game Space Channel 5, he was so enthusiastic about the project, he wanted to be a part of it.
+- Promoted Fanboy: Michael Jackson loved video games and had worked with SEGA in the past; after a SEGA exec showed him a build of their upcoming rhythm game Space Channel 5, he was so enthusiastic about the project, he wanted to be a part of it.
 Although the game's near-finished state limited him to just a couple of lines, he had a much larger participation in its sequel.

 - Screwed by the Lawyers: Averted, in regards to Part 2.
 Despite his death, Michael Jackson still appears in the 2011 re-release of Part 2 intact, though his likeness has been removed from the game's cover art.

 - Sequel Gap: A 19 year hiatus between Part 2 in 2001 to VR: Kinda★Funky News Flash in 2020.

 - Uncredited Role: Michael Jackson provided beatboxing and vocals for his rescue mission music in Part 2, informally known as "Space Dance".